tribixbite/awesome/README.md

 *   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase
 *   [simonw/files-to-prompt](https://github.com/simonw/files-to-prompt) - Concatenate a directory full of files into a single prompt for use with LLMs
 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
-*   [nrl-ai/llama-assistant](https://github.com/nrl-ai/llama-assistant) - AI-powered assistant to help you with your daily tasks, powered by Llama 3.2.
-It can recognize your voice, process natural language, and perform various actions based on your commands: summarizing text, rephasing sentences, answering questions, writing emails, and more.
+*   [nrl-ai/llama-assistant](https://github.com/nrl-ai/llama-assistant) - AI-powered assistant to help you with your daily tasks, powered by Llama 3, DeepSeek R1, and many more models on HuggingFace.
 *   [bartolli/mcp-llm-bridge](https://github.com/bartolli/mcp-llm-bridge) - MCP implementation that enables communication between MCP servers and OpenAI-compatible LLMs
 *   [Haervwe/open-webui-tools](https://github.com/Haervwe/open-webui-tools) - a Repository of Open-WebUI tools to use with your favourite LLMs
 *   [AutoGPTQ/AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) - An easy-to-use LLMs quantization package with user-friendly apis, based on GPTQ algorithm.